nus-cs2030s/2223-s2/docs/27-inference.md

 ```
 T <: Circle
 ```

 Whilst `ColoredCircle` is also a subtype of `Circle` it is not included in the above statement and therefore the compiler does not consider this class during type inference.
+Indeed, the compiler cannot be aware[^1] of all subtypes of `Circle` and there could be more than one subtype.
 Therefore `T` can only have the type `Circle`, so Java infers `T` to be `Circle`.

+ [^1]: Due to evolving specifications of software, at the time of compilation, a subtype may not have even been conceived of or written yet!